gerardo110871/capstone2-larissas-bubbles/README.md

     - customers can signup
     - customers can Login
     - customers can add items to cart
-    - customers can purchase products
+    - customers can pay for products

 # Getting Started with Create React App